-Under the Company's articles of incorporation, the Board will consist of no more than eleven directors, as determined by the Board from time-to-time, and generally only one employee-the CEO-will be a director.
+Under the Company's articles of incorporation, the Board will consist of no more than eleven directors, as determined by the Board from time-to-time.
 The majority of the Board will consist of directors who are independent.
-The Governance/Nominating Committee has established categorical standards (Attached hereto as Exhibit A) to assist it in determining the independence of directors, which meet the requirements of the New York Stock Exchange ("Independent Directors") and applicable laws and regulations.
+The Governance and Corporate Responsibility Committee has established categorical standards (Attached hereto as Exhibit A) to assist it in determining the independence of directors, which meet the requirements of the New York Stock Exchange ("Independent Directors") and applicable laws and regulations.
 The Board will affirmatively determine on an annual basis, and will disclose as required, whether each Board member is independent.